UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Sarah Stock, Reader & Honorary Consultant in Maternal and Fetal Medicine, University of Edinburgh)

-She is currently the 'In Utero' Programme Director at Wellcome Leap; a three year, $50 million program to create scalable capacity to measure, model and predict gestational development and reduce stillbirth rates by half, without increasing provider-initiated births.
+She is currently the 'In Utero' Programme Director at Wellcome Leap; a three-year, $50 million programme to reduce stillbirth rates by half, without increasing provider-initiated births.

 Dr Helen Surana, Associate Editor, BMJ Innovations